obonaventure/cnp3/book/network/network.rst

 These intradomain routing protocols usually have two objectives.
 First, they distribute routing information that corresponds to the shortest path between two routers in the domain.
 Second, they should allow the routers to quickly recover from link and router failures.

 The second class of routing protocols are the `interdomain routing protocols` (sometimes also called the exterior gateway protocols or :term:`EGP`).
 The objective of an interdomain routing protocol is to distribute routing information between domains.
-For scalability reasons, an interdomain routing protocol must distribute aggregated routing information and considers each domain as a blackbox.
+For scalability reasons, an interdomain routing protocol must distribute aggregated routing information and considers each domain as a black box.

 A very important difference between intradomain and interdomain routing are the `routing policies` that are used by each domain.
 Inside a single domain, all routers are considered equal, and when several routes are available to reach a given destination prefix, the best route is selected based on technical criteria such as the route with the shortest delay, the route with the minimum number of hops or the route with the highest bandwidth.